-The Digital Human Library creates opportunities for teachers and students to meet new people, visit new places, and learn with the world.
-What’s more, dHL partnerships support and further student inquiry, build citizenship and character, as well as incorporate next generation learning content, global perspectives, learning skills, resources, and technologies into our classroom programs to create learning opportunities for students that are relevant, current, accessible and inclusive.
-Connections-based opportunities for learning help students make connections across all areas of the curriculum and to the world beyond the school with a focus on how this knowledge will affect their lives in the future, further strengthening relationships within, and between our communities.
+Digital Human Library partnerships bring exciting new content, powerful stories, resources, and new technologies into our classroom programs to create learning experiences for students that are engaging, relevant, current, accessible and inclusive.
+Connections-based learning is about supporting students so they can experience the curriculum through a series of meaningful relationships, with a focus on how this learning will affect their lives now, and in the future, further strengthening relationships within, and between our communities.

-Today there are hundreds of Digital Human Library Experts offering free educational programs that can be shared with teachers and students in their classrooms using video conferencing technology.
-And every week thousands of Canadian teachers are using the Digital Human Library to bring the field trip experience into their classrooms.
-As the Digital Human Library continues to grow, and connect more Canadian teachers and students with experts around the world, we hope to inspire other teachers to think differently about how they engage their students with the curriculum.
+Every month thousands of Canadian teachers are using the Digital Human Library Foundation to engage students in digital experiential learning.
+As Digital Human Library continues to grow and connect more Canadian teachers and students with experts around the world, we hope to inspire other teachers to think differently about how they engage their students with the curriculum.

 Geography should not be a barrier to great conversations and meaningful experiences for all students.
 We believe in using simple and easily available technologies to create global connections for today’s learners.
-We believe all students should have the opportunity to experience the world of learning that exists beyond the walls of the classroom.
-And we believe that when relationships are strengthened between communities and schools, students are empowered to make a difference in the world.
+We believe all students should experience the world of learning that exists beyond the walls of the classroom.
+And we believe that when relationships are strengthened between communities and schools we are all empowered and supported to be leaders in our own learning.

-We hope to see you in the classroom!
+I hope to see you in the classroom,